m4xshen/m4xshen.dev/content/posts/vim-basic-commands.md

 ---
-title: "Vim Basics"
+title: "Vim Basic Commands"
 date: 2023-01-25
 summary: "Learn about the basics and practical comands in Vim.
 This tutorial covers normal mode, command-line mode and insert mode in Vim."
 author: "Max Shen"
 ---

-In this tutorial, I'll cover the basic commands that you need to know to edit text in Vim efficiently.
+In this tutorial, I'll cover the basic commands that you need to know to work in Vim efficiently.
 I recommend you to open a file with Vim/Neovim and try the command while reading it.

 The 3 most used modes in Vim:

-- Normal mode: Used for editing text, also the default mode.
+- Normal mode: Used for moving/editing text.
+When you press `<ESC>` in other modes, you'll get back to Normal mode.
 - Command-line mode: Used for executing commands (eg: save file, open help file).
 - Insert mode: Used for inserting text.